 Heart of the City believes all young people should have access to high-quality, organized soccer programs that inspire them to be competitive on the field, successful in the classroom, and productive in their community.

-Because access to soccer is also shaped by gender, our organization is also focusing efforts on increasing the participation rate for girls in both our recreation and travel league programs.
-We aim to level the playing field, increasing girls' visible, active presence in youth soccer experiences, providing girls with not only the opportunity to develop new skills, but also to learn and to lead, and to expand and deepen social support networks.
+Because access to soccer is also shaped by gender, we are focusing efforts on increasing the participation rate for girls in both our recreation and travel league programs.
+We aim to level the playing field, increasing girls' visible, active presence in youth soccer experiences, providing girls with not only the opportunity to learn new skills, but also to lead by example.

-- Recognizing that expenses are the biggest driver in youth soccer participation.
-Our recreation program is consistently less expensive than other soccer organizations in the area.
-We also work with parents, particularly those with multiple children, to find ways to reduce registration fees for our travel league to ensure no one needs to sit on their sidelines.
+- Recognizing that expenses are the biggest driver in youth soccer participation, our recreation program is affordable -- often less than 50% of other soccer organizations in the area.
+We also work with parents, particularly those with multiple children, to find ways to further reduce fees, ensuring no one needs to sit on their sidelines.